check-sked/crypto_data_resources/defi_tvl/README.md

 - User inputs desired category, chain, and duration of analysis.
 Note, the dates are sorted in descending order in the file.
 - Refer to [Categories](#categories) and [Chains](#chains) for available sectors and chains.
 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/defi_tvl/Ethereum_CDP_TVL.csv) for example of file returned.
 - **This is a complex request that uses multiple API endpoints.
 Some sector - chain combinations may take some time to fully render.
-In terminal messages will guide you through completion."**
+In terminal messages will guide you through completion.**

 --